Reliable high-accuracy error mitigation for utility-scale quantum circuits: Conclusions

 As quantum hardware progresses towards the era of early fault tolerance, it will continue to play a key role by addressing the logical errors that remain after the application of error correction.
 The building blocks and workflow of QESEM, developed here for mitigating physical errors, can be naturally extended to logical errors.
 In fact, novel combinations of error mitigation and error correction can exploit the structures of error-correcting codes and leverage information gained by syndrome measurements to further enhance QESEM's performance at the logical level \cite{YEMpaper, SALEMpaper, qedma_logical_errors_2024}.

-\acknowledgements We thank Abhinav Kandala, Alireza Seif, Minh Tran, Ewout van den Berg, and Oles Shtanko for fruitful discussions on classically-challenging circuits for heavy-hex devices; Jay Gambetta, Blake Johnson, Stefan Elrington, Shesha Shayee Raghunathan, and the rest of the IBM team for their ongoing support; Christopher Monroe, Jungsang Kim, John Gamble, Matthew Keesan, Richard Moulds, Eric Kessler, Stefan Natu, Daniela Becker, and the rest of the IonQ and Amazon Braket teams for their support during the IonQ demonstrations; Nicc Lewis for assistance with visual design; and Karl Jansen's research group, Seiji Yunoki's research group, Masahito Yamazaki, Muqing Zheng, Hiroshi Yamauchi, and Erik Kjellgren for their insights and early feedback on QESEM.
+\acknowledgments We thank Abhinav Kandala, Alireza Seif, Minh Tran, Ewout van den Berg, and Oles Shtanko for fruitful discussions on classically-challenging circuits for heavy-hex devices; Jay Gambetta, Blake Johnson, Stefan Elrington, Shesha Shayee Raghunathan, and the rest of the IBM team for their ongoing support; Christopher Monroe, Jungsang Kim, John Gamble, Matthew Keesan, Richard Moulds, Eric Kessler, Stefan Natu, Daniela Becker, and the rest of the IonQ and Amazon Braket teams for their support during the IonQ demonstrations; Nicc Lewis for assistance with visual design; and Karl Jansen's research group, Seiji Yunoki's research group, Masahito Yamazaki, Muqing Zheng, Hiroshi Yamauchi, and Erik Kjellgren for their insights and early feedback on QESEM.
+We acknowledge the use of IBM Quantum Credits via the IBM Quantum Startups Program for this work.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum Platform team.

 \textbf{Competing Interests}~--- This work describes methods that are the subject of U.S. and international patent applications filed by Qedma Quantum Computing Ltd., including Refs. \cite{qedma_qp_sampling_patent_app,qedma_multi_qp_patent,qedma_multi_qp_patent,qedma_characterization_calibration_2023,qedma_logical_errors_2024,qedma_efficient_lightcones_2025,qedma_drift_robust_2025,qedma_pauli_fractional_2025,qedma_clifford_char_2025}.